 • TECVAYLI was administered to 96.4% of patients in an urban hospital.

-• Out of 276 patients who completed TECVAYLI SUD during a single inpatient admission, 243 (88.0%) were administered TECVAYLI on the first day of hospitalization, while 44 (15.9%) received it on or after the second day of hospitalization.
+• Out of 276 patients who completed TECVAYLI SUD during a single IP admission, 243 (88.0%) were administered TECVAYLI on the first day of hospitalization, while 44 (15.9%) received it on or after the second day of hospitalization.

-Real-World SUD Pattern Among Patients Who Completed SUD1
+Real-world SUD Pattern Among Patients Who Completed SUD1

 SUD Patterns